guardian/csnx/libs/@guardian/libs/src/IdentityAuth/README.md

 ```

 Applications will need to be registered in Okta before they can use this library.
 Please contact the Identity team to do this.
 They will provide you with the configuration values you need to initialise the library.

+In general you use the _Access Token_ to make API requests to Guardian services on behalf of the user, and you use the _ID Token_ to read the user's identity information within your application.

+This is what replaces the `SC_GU_U` cookie that is used in the legacy identity platform.

 ## Configuration